The Viscount Who Loved Me

 The Viscount Who Loved Me is a 2000 historical romance novel written by Julia Quinn, first published by Avon.
-It is the second novel of Quinn's Bridgerton series set in Regency England and tells the story of Anthony, Viscount Bridgerton who is the eldest of the Bridgerton siblings.
+It is the second novel of Quinn's Bridgerton series set in Regency England and tells the story of Anthony, Viscount Bridgerton, the eldest Bridgerton sibling.
 It is a #1 New York Times Best Seller.

 Plot

 In 1814, after years as one of the most notorious rakes of the ton, Anthony, Viscount Bridgerton, decides to settle down and carry on the family line.
 Haunted by his father's death at a young age from a bee sting, Anthony now believes, albeit irrationally, that he will die young too, and does not want the complication of falling in love.

 Meanwhile, Kate Sheffield arrives in London's ton with her younger half-sister Edwina and her stepmother Mary.
 She is determined to find a suitable husband for Edwina, who is intelligent and renowned for her beauty, and is less hopeful about her own prospects as a near spinster.
 When Anthony begins to court Edwina, Kate is determined to interfere, doubting that he is reformed from his roguish ways.
-Despite the animosity between the two, a mutual attraction begins to develop they attempt to deny.
+Despite the animosity between the two, a mutual attraction begins to develop when they share a kiss.

 While visiting Aubrey Hall, the Bridgertons' country estate, Kate is stung by a bee while with Anthony.
 He is overcome with fear and attempts to tend the wound; they are caught in a compromising position by their mothers, leading Anthony to declare he will marry Kate to protect their reputations.
-Society gossip accepts that the viscount was actually courting Kate when he seemed to be visiting Edwina, and Edwina is happy for them, having suspected Kate's affection.
+Society gossip accepts that the viscount was actually courting Kate rather than Edwina.
+Edwina is happy for them, having suspected both Kate and Anthony's affection.
 However, Kate struggles with her growing feelings for Anthony as he insists that while he will marry her, he will never love her.

+Anthony becomes conflicted when he starts falling in love with his wife.
+Kate ends up in a carriage accident and Anthony ends up admitting to her that he loves her.